frafiei3/human-reactions-to-noisy-MNIST-data/README.md

 - **repeat**: Whether the stimulus appears for the first time or second time (binary; 0: first appearance, 1: second appearance)
 - **mnist_index**: index of the image in the mnist dataset (integer)

+### Additional notes:
+To access the noisy images we used in the experiment, please refer to our [osf](https://osf.io/akwty/) page.